[first published 4 July 2014]

 We rejoice because men loved each other with the sacrificial love of fellow citizens under God.
 They broke one form of blood kinship and hereditary rule with the English to assert the more powerful and democratic bloodshed-brotherhood of republican military duty.
 They formed a nation for all on a brotherhood for adult males only.
 Their brotherly love spoke in the language of honor codes and Providence.

 'That to secure these rights, Governments are instituted among Men…And for the support of this Declaration, with a firm reliance on the protection of Divine Providence, we mutually pledge to each other our Lives, our Fortunes, and our sacred Honor.'If the oft-quoted second paragraph of the Declaration is about the rights of every person in principle, then the seldom-quoted last line is about the sacred masculine blood oath which won those rights in practice.
-The words declaring the rights of men were sealed authoritatively by the sacrificial fraternal acts at Lexington and Concord.
+The words declaring the rights of men were sealed authoritatively one year earlier by the sacrificial fraternal acts at Lexington and Concord.

 While the nation as a single organism embraces all men, women, and children, the fundamental bond which makes the nation possible through time is a trans-generational masculine fraternity of sacrifice.
 No authoritative covenant by men in arms – no rights of man.
 No communal authority – no individual liberty.